i

 10. Create pages

-Now the basics are in place, you can create pages.
-Every website has some basic pages with information about your business, for example, a:
+With the basics in place, you can start creating pages.
+Every website has some basic pages with information about your business, such as:

 Creating a page